aberniche/ENVS543/README.md

 # ENVS543
-For ENVS 543 at VCU,
+For ENVS 543 at VCU.
 Data here is in relation to the course materials.